imagej/imagej.github.io/pages/Logging.md

 For these reasons, nearly everyone and their dog either uses a logging framework, or invents their own.
-The [SciJava Common](SciJava_Common "wikilink") project has opted to do both: the SciJava application framework provides a {% include GitHub content="org=scijava | repo=scijava-common |
+The [SciJava Common](SciJava_Common "wikilink") project has opted to do both: the SciJava application framework provides a {% include github content='TODO' %}

-path=src/main/java/org/scijava/log/LogService.java | label=LogService"
-%} to abstract and encapsulate all logging.
-The default core implementation of this service is called {% include GitHub content="org=scijava | repo=scijava-common |
+`to abstract and encapsulate all logging.
+The default core implementation of this service is called`

-path=src/main/java/org/scijava/log/StderrLogService.java |
-label=StderrLogService" %}, and simply emits all log messages to the standard error stream.
+{% include github content='TODO' %} , and simply emits all log messages
+to the standard error stream.
 This is done to avoid dependencies on any external logging frameworks or facades, as well as to offer a sufficiently rich logging API.

 ## What about SLF4J?

-{% include sidebox-right content="float=right | To be precise, the
+{% capture includecontent %} float=right | To be precise, the
 [Jakarta/Apache Commons
 Logging](http://commons.apache.org/proper/commons-logging/) project did
 the whole "facade" thing before SLF4J did.
+But the community seems to have largely standardized on SLF4J. {% endcapture %}

+{% include sidebox-right content=includecontent %} The
-But the community seems to have largely standardized on SLF4J." %}The [SLF4J](http://slf4j.org/) project is a great idea: rather than yet another logging framework, it is a facade for logging frameworks.
-That is: it is an interface-driven API which can be backed by any logging framework you wish, via a dedicated *binding* library.
+[SLF4J](http://slf4j.org/) project is a great idea: rather than yet another logging framework, it is a facade for logging frameworks.
+That
+is: it is an interface-driven API which can be backed by any logging framework you wish, via a dedicated *binding* library.
 In theory, if everyone just used SLF4J, they'd simply add a compile-time dependency on org.slf4j:slf4j-api, and ship the binding of their choice at runtime so that their application would then log using, say, [Apache Log4j](http://logging.apache.org/log4j/2.x/) or [java.util logging](http://docs.oracle.com/javase/7/docs/api/java/util/logging/package-summary.html) or [Logback](http://logback.qos.ch/).
 Because every developer wants to